-- O.1 To ensure landscaping is integrated into the design of development. - O.2 To encourage well designed landscaping that ameliorates heat bank effects in the city centre.
+- O.1 To ensure landscaping is integrated into the design of development within the deferred area. - O.2 To encourage well designed landscaping that ameliorates heat bank effects in the City Centre deferred area.

 - C.1 Commercial and retail developments are to incorporate planting in accessible outdoor spaces such as courtyards, forecourts, terraces and roofs. - C.2 A landscape concept plan must be provided for all landscaped areas.
-The plan must outline how landscaped areas are to be maintained for the life of the development. - C.3 Street trees are to be provided in the footpath in accordance with Council's Street Tree Plan. - C.4 Landscaping of city buildings should consider the use of 'green walls' in appropriate locations. - C.5 Basement car parks should be contained predominantly within building footprints to allow for deep soil beneath forecourts and courtyards for canopy tree planting.
+The plan must outline how landscaped areas are to be maintained for the life of the development. - C.3 Street trees are to be provided in the footpath in accordance with the street tree mapping in Council's Public Domain Guidelines. - C.4 Landscaping of city buildings should consider the use of 'green walls' in appropriate locations. - C.5 Basement car parks should be contained predominantly within building footprints to allow for deep soil beneath forecourts and courtyards for canopy tree planting.